brandon-odonnell-data/Sales-Data-Served-Three-Ways-Excel/README.md

 Which category of products generated the highest sales?
 How much?

-What product sold the most?
+Which product sold the most?
 Why do you think it sold the most?

 The analysis was carried out entirely within Excel, including Power Query, with additional intentions to 'serve the data' with two additional options: SQL and Power BI.